-Research, Writing and/or Examination Requirement
+Research, Writing and/or Examination Requirements

-As a General Education course, PSY-106 has a significant writing requirement integrated into the content of the course, including the preparation of out-of-class writing assignments and essays.
-Exams may consist of a mix of essay, short-answer and/or objective style questions.
+As a General Education course, PSY-201 has a significant writing requirement integrated into the content of the course, including the preparation of out-of-class writing assignments that necessitate research.
+Written examinations also are required.